 iAffairs: What are your thoughts with regard to the Arctic?

 Andrea Charron: For me the focus is, and should be, on all about domain awareness.
 It is about understanding and having the capabilities to know what is happening in the Arctic and not just for the CAF but for the twenty plus federal, provincial, territorial and municipal agencies that operate in the Arctic (from Environment Canada to local waste management).
 Canada’s Arctic (defined as territory north of 600) is 40 percent of our landmass and 75 percent of our coastline.
-That’s a lot real estate to try and get a handle on what’s happening.
+That’s a lot real estate and plumbing services to try and get a handle on what’s happening, if something happens with your air conditioner and you need to install a new one then contact ac installation miami company.
 We’re doing things like upgrading the North Warning System, moving our air defence identification zones outward to actually match our physical territory, which I think most Canadians would have thought was the case, but it wasn’t – all to get a better sense of what is happening up there.
 That doesn’t mean that we think there’s going to be attacks on the Arctic.
 Certainly from the Department of Defence’s point of view, there are no military threats imminent for the Arctic, specifically to attack the Arctic.
 But because the Arctic is often a trajectory to get to the United States, it is something we always have to be aware of.
 It is part of our promise, part of the Kingston dispensation, that while the U.S pledged to protect us, we will protect the Arctic (and the rest of Canada) to protect the U.S.

 iAffairs: As a whole, what are the biggest strengths and weaknesses of the defence plan?